unopim/shopify-connector/README.md

    ```
 ## Installation without composer

-Unzip the respective extension zip and then rename the folder to `Shopify` and move into the `packages/Webkul` directory of the root project.
+Download and unzip the respective extension zip.
+Rename the folder to `Shopify` and move into the `packages/Webkul` directory of the project's root directory.

 1. **Regsiter the package provider**
-   Goto `config/app.php` file and add following line under 'providers'
+   In the `config/app.php` file add the below provider class under the `providers` key

    ```php
       Webkul\Shopify\Providers\ShopifyServiceProvider::class,
    ```
-2. Goto `composer.json` file and add following line under 'psr-4'
+2. In the `composer.json` file register the test directory under the `autoload` `psr-4` section

    ```json
    "Webkul\\Shopify\\": "packages/Webkul/Shopify/src"